Rudxain/blog/post/Samsung-rants.md

 # Samsung rants

+> [!tip]
+> To learn more about why CrapZong is bad, [go here](https://consumerrights.wiki/Samsung)

 > [!WARNING]
-> ⚠️ This contains swear-words and obscene phrases!
+> ⚠️ The following sections contains swear-words and obscene phrases!

-> [!note]
-> **DISCLAIMER:**
-> I hate Samsung (the corporation), not the employees.
->
-> It's wrong to hate someone just because they work at a crappy place for a living...
-Unless they do it intentionally, with the purpose of making the world worse.

-> [!tip]
-> Please take this humorously, not so seriously.
->
-> If you're a S fan, it'll be your fault if you get offended, not mine 🤷‍♂️

 ## Intro